TusharAswal/React-Questions/README.md

 console.log(x); // Output: 10 (x is unchanged)
 ```
 ### Non-Primitive Types: Pass-by-Reference-Like Behavior
+For objects, arrays, and functions (non-primitive types), JavaScript passes a reference to the value in memory.
+This means the function gets access to the same object in memory, so modifying the object inside the function affects the original object.
+However, if you reassign the parameter to a new object, the original object remains unchanged because the parameter now points to a new reference.

 ```javascript
 let obj = { name: "John" };
 function modifyObject(o) {